Pina Pellicer

-Josefina Yolanda "Pina" Pellicer López de Llergo (3 April 1934 – 4 December 1964) was a Mexican actress known in her country for portraying the female lead in Macario (1960), and in the United States as Louisa alongside Marlon Brando in the Brando-directed movie One-Eyed Jacks (1961).
+Josefina Yolanda Pellicer López de Llergo (3 April 1934 – 6 December 1964), known professionally as Pina Pellicer, was a Mexican actress.
+In Mexico, she is best remembered for portraying the female lead in Macario (1960) and Luisa in Días de Otoño (1963), and in the United States for her role as Louisa alongside Marlon Brando in the Brando-directed movie One-Eyed Jacks (1961).

-Childhood and family
+Other of her notable works include the Spanish drama Rogelia (1962), and episodes in TV shows such as The Fugitive and The Alfred Hitchcock Hour.

+Early life

 Josefina Yolanda Pellicer López de Llergo was born on 3 April 1934 in Mexico City, the daughter of César Pellicer Sánchez, a lawyer, and Pilar López de Llergo.
 Her uncle, Carlos Pellicer, was a modernist poet.
 Of her seven siblings, her younger sister Pilar Pellicer also became an actress best known for her roles in numerous telenovelas.
 Another younger sister, Ana, was a sculptor and the co-author of Pina Pellicer's 2006 biography.